West nile feverA92.3

 PathogenThis section has been translated automatically.

-• West Nile virus, family Flaviviridae, belonging to the arbovirus family.
+West Nile virus, Flaviviridae family, belonging to the arboviruses.

-• Vectors are Culex, Aedes and Mansonia species.
-Of particular importance are Culex. pipiens, Culex quinquefasciatus, Culex restuans, Culex salinarius and Culex talsalis.
+Carriers are Culex, Aedes and Mansonia species.
+Of particular importance are Culex pipiens, Culex quinquefasciatus, Culex restuans, Culex salinarius and Culex talsalis.

-• The virus mainly infects birds (ravens, crows, etc.), but they do not become ill; humans, horses and other mammals are also infected.
+The virus mainly infects birds (ravens, crows, etc.), which, however, do not fall ill; humans, horses and other mammals are also infected.

 Occurrence/EpidemiologyThis section has been translated automatically.

-• Spread in Africa, Middle East, Southern Europe, Russia, South India, South East Asia, North America.
+Spread to Africa, Middle East, Southern Europe, Russia, South India, South East Asia, North America.

 Clinical featuresThis section has been translated automatically.

-• General symptoms: fever, headache, muscle and joint pain, nausea, vomiting, diarrhoea, generalized lymphadenitis.
+General symptoms: fever, headache, muscle and joint pain, nausea, vomiting, diarrhea, generalized lymphadenitis.
 Often eye involvement.
-Rarely, especially in children or immunosuppressed, severe courses of viral meningitis.
+Rarely, especially in children or immunosuppressed patients, severe courses with viral meningitis.

 DiagnosisThis section has been translated automatically.